 - Hackney Ark Resource Centre

-- Information can be printed at Libraries but there may be a charge for this
+- You can print information at Libraries but there may be a small charge for this.

-Professionals who are working with you or your child or young person e.g.
+Professionals or support workers who are working with you or your child or young person can help including:

 - School staff